Bad data is expensive.

 With over a decade of hands-on experience in developing data governance operating models for healthcare, we have gained unique expertise in the creation of flexible programs that maintain effectiveness over time.

-Assets we bring to our data governance clients include:
+Assets we bring to our data governance customers include:

 - Nuanced understanding of healthcare business, both payor and provider